-Welcome to the first Lincolnshire County Council Adult Care & Community Wellbeing Grant Funding programme.
+Welcome to the first Lincolnshire County Council Community Development Grant Funding programme.
 Lincolnshire CVS and Voluntary Centre Services are jointly administering this grant on behalf of the Adult Care team.
 The funding is intended to inspire building capacity within communities.

-Adult Care also wants to support activities that strengthen local communities and increase peoples’ support networks and social connections to improve the health and wellbeing and quality of healthy life years for adult residents.
+The funding will also support activities that strengthen local communities and increase peoples’ support networks and social connections to improve the health and wellbeing and quality of healthy life years for adult residents.

 Groups and organisations must demonstrate that their group / project has a positive impact for one or more of the following client groups: